FelinaHildebrand/MobiLipid/README.md

     ![](Output_pictures/Output_6.jpg)

--   At the end of each lipid class-adduct combination there is a summary plot visualizing the CCS bias before and after correction for each number of U<sup>13</sup>C labeled lipids used for generating the correction functions
+-   At the end of each lipid class-adduct combination there is a summary over the CCS bias before and after correction for each number of U<sup>13</sup>C labeled lipids used for generating the correction functions

     ![](Output_pictures/Output_7.jpg)